-There are a number of all-suite hotel chains (also known as extended-stay hotels) out there, offering digs that are noticeably larger than a typical standard room and blessed with a better floorplan.
+There are a number of all-suite hotel chains (also known as extended-stay hotels), offering digs that are noticeably larger than a typical standard room and blessed with a better floor plan.
 Typically, you can expect separate sleeping and living areas, sometimes separated by a partition or a door.
 In the living area, there will be a pullout sofa and at minimum a small refrigerator, microwave, and sink.

-While specific amenities vary from brand to brand, they typically offer families spacious digs and a convenient layout that can sleep up to 6 in a standard suite, with larger suites available for bigger families.
-Many, but not all, all-suite chains offer free breakfast and wi-fi, too.
+While specific amenities vary from brand to brand, they typically offer families spacious accommodations and a convenient layout that can sleep up to six in a standard suite, with larger suites available for bigger families.
+Many, but not all, all-suite chains offer free breakfast and WiFi, too.

 - When searching for accommodation for five (or more), the most economical options will be those places where five people are allowed in a single guestroom, which may be perfectly adequate when kids are small.